sipgate-io/sipgateio-intelligent-routing/README.md

 Tunnel a localhost for the webhook calls.
 You may want to use localhost.run or ngrok.

+The webhook URL must be copied to [sipgate.io](https://console.sipgate.com/webhooks/urls).
+You can configure the webhooks as follows:

+- Navigate to console.sipgate.com and login with your sipgate account credentials.

+- Select the Webhooks > URLs tab in the left side menu

+- Click the gear icon of the Incoming or Outgoing entry

+- Fill in your webhook URL and click save.

 Start the Docker container for the database with `docker-compose up -d` and launch the application with `npm start`.
 After that the PUSH-API is waiting for incoming calls.

+To make this code example work you need to have configured at least two sipgate phone numbers.
+The first one is your central phone number.
+It must be assigned to a device, so it can handle incoming calls.
+The others will be considered service numbers.
+These numbers must also be assigned to a device.
+For testing it is enough when all phone numbers are assigned to the same device.

 ## Example Usecase